FACTBOX-Swiss female pensioners vs the government: European court's first climate case | Science-Environment

 FACTBOX-Swiss female pensioners vs the government: European court's first climate case

-The case, which campaign group Greenpeace initiated on behalf of the women, will be heard on March 29 in the Grand Chamber of the European Court of Human Rights in Strasbourg.
+The case, which campaign group Greenpeace initiated on behalf of the women, opened on Wednesday in the Grand Chamber of the European Court of Human Rights in Strasbourg.
 The case has twice been rejected by domestic courts.

 Six lawyers, including two elite UK King's Counsel lawyers alongside the original team, have prepared the case.
 Here are some of their arguments: